Want to just get started? Click here to sign up for Semrush and find competitor backlinks today.

 You can leverage these related searches to your advantage as we continue as well.
-It’s a shortcut that I take all of the time.
+It’s a shortcut that we take all of the time.

 Now that your keyword research is complete, you have to determine who exactly you’re competing with.
 The answers may surprise you.

-All too often I consult with businesses who tell me who their competitors are when we first start working together.
-But once I start doing my own research, I discover that they’re actually competing with completely different companies.
+All too often we consult with businesses who tell us who their competitors are when we first start working together.
+But once we start doing our own research, we discover that they’re actually competing with completely different companies.